gaia-pipeline/gaia/README.rst

 It is possible to install Gaia directly on the host system.
 This can be achieved by downloading the binary from the `releases page`_.

 Gaia will automatically detect the folder of the binary and will place all data next to it.
-You can change the data directory with the startup parameter *--homepath* if you want.
+You can change the data directory with the startup parameter *-home-path* if you want.

 Using helm
 ~~~~~~~~~~